flipperdevices/flipperzero-firmware/README.md

 in the case of code that talks with hardware peripherals there are tons of assumptions and hard-gained lessons that can [only be captured by comments and are in the code only implicitly](http://antirez.com/news/124).

+However, the Flipper firmware source code is well written even if it lacks comments and documentation, so it is possible to make some ideas of how things work just grepping inside.

 # Detection algorithm

 In order to show unknown signals, the application attempts to understand if